-BMW Model IIIA
+BMW Model IIIA In-line 6 Engine

-Believing that he had a solution to the crisis, Daimler-Benz designer Max Fritz proposed a new engine using the same technology as the older Mercedes.
+Believing that he had a solution to the crisis, Daimler-Benz designer Max Fritz proposed a new engine that used the same technology as the older Mercedes.
 But his ideas met with resistance, so Fritz left and joined Bayerische Motoren Werke (BMW).
 There he designed an engine that retained the 6-cylinder in-line configuration of the earlier Daimler-Benz engines, but was superior in many respects.

 The BMW Model IIIa had unusually low fuel consumption and very good performance at high altitudes.
 This was the result of a choked down carburetor setting and a high compression ratio.
 It powered such aircraft as the Fokker D VII.

-Transferred from the U.S. Navy, Naval Supply Center, Norfolk, Virginia.
+Transferred from the U.S. Navy

-Type: In-line, 6 cylinders, liquid-cooled,
+Type: Reciprocating, In-line, 6 cylinders, liquid-cooled,

-Power Rating: 134 KW (180 hp) at 1410 rpm (Max 234 hp at 1,400 rpm)
+Power Rating: 134 kW (180 hp) at 1410 rpm

-Displacement: 19.058 L (1,163 cu in)
+Displacement: 19.058 L (1,163 cu in.)

 Bore and Stroke: 150 mm (5.9 in) x 180 mm (7.1 in)